Varsity Express: Operator status

-Varsity Express did not have an Air Operator's Certificate, so the company's flights were operated by Humberside Airport based Linksair Ltd using a single Jetstream 31 aircraft.
+Varsity Express did not have an Air Operator's Certificate (AOC), so the company's flights were operated by Humberside Airport based Links Air using a single Jetstream 31 aircraft.
 Varsity Express (like AlphaOne Airways before it) was thus an extreme example of what transport economists often term a virtual airline.
 It even outsourced its core flying operations.
 Because it neither possessed, nor had it applied for, an Air Operator's Certification from the Civil Aviation Authority (United Kingdom), Varsity Express was never subject to the regulatory scrutiny (with respect to financial backing and the sustainability of the proposed operation) that would have applied to a start-up carrier seeking to secure its own Air Operator's Certificate.